 - Cover with a single layer of lasagne, snapping the sheets to fit.

-- Spread the remaining lentil mixture on top and add another single layer of lasagne
+- Spread the remaining lentil mixture on top and add another single layer of lasagne.

 - Spread the pureed cottage cheese on top and then sprinkle the cheddar cheese.